Methane emissions: Emissions due to oil and gas extraction

 A 2005 Wuppertal Institute for Climate, Environment and Energy article identified pipelines that transport natural gas as a source of methane emissions.
 The article cited the example of Trans-Siberian natural gas pipeline system to western and Central Europe from the Yamburg and Urengoy exist gas fields in Russia with a methane concentration of 97%.
 In accordance with the IPCC and other natural gas emissions control groups, measurements had to be taken throughout the pipeline to measure methane emissions from technological discharges and leaks at the pipeline fittings and vents.
 Although the majority of the natural gas leaks were carbon dioxide, a significant amount of methane was also being consistently released from the pipeline as a result of leaks and breakdowns.
 In 2001, natural gas emissions from the pipeline and natural gas transportation system accounted for 1% of the natural gas produced.
 Between 2001 and 2005, this was reduced to 0.7%, the 2001 value was significantly less than that of 1996.

 A 2012 Climatic Change article and 2014 publication by a team of scientists led by Robert W. Howarth said that there was strong evidence that "shale gas has a larger GHG footprint than conventional gas, considered over any time scale.
 The GHG footprint of shale gas also exceeds that of oil or coal when considered at decadal time scales."
 Howarth called for policy changes to regulate methane emissions resulting from hydraulic fracturing and shale gas development.

 A 2013 study by a team of researchers led by Scot M. Miller, said that U.S. greenhouse gas reduction policies in 2013 were based on what appeared to be significant underestimates of anthropogenic methane emissions.
 The article said, that "greenhouse gas emissions from agriculture and fossil fuel extraction and processing"oil and/or natural gaswere "likely a factor of two or greater than cited in existing studies."
 By 2001, following a detailed study anthropogenic sources on climate change, IPCC researchers found that there was "stronger evidence that most of the observed warming observed over the last 50 years [was] attributable to human activities."
 Since the Industrial Revolution humans have had a major impact on concentrations of atmospheric methane, increasing atmospheric concentrations roughly 250%.
-According to the 2021 IPCC report, 30 - 50% of the current rise in temperatures is caused by emissions of methane, and reducing methane is a fast way of climate change mitigation.
-An alliance of 107 countries, including Brazil, the EU and the US, have joined the pact known as the Global Methane Pledge, committing to a collective goal of reducing global methane emissions by at least 30% from 2020 levels by 2030.
+According to the 2021 IPCC report, 30–50% of the current rise in temperatures is caused by emissions of methane, and reducing methane is a fast way of climate change mitigation.
+An alliance of 107 countries, including Brazil, the EU and the U.S., have joined the pact known as the Global Methane Pledge, committing to a collective goal of reducing global methane emissions by at least 30% from 2020 levels by 2030.

 The European Union adopted methane regulations in 2024.
 The law requires oil and gas developers to monitor, measure, and report methane emissions.
 Producers must stop flaring unused natural gas and use satellite imagery to detect leaks.